ravisony18/OnweloVotingApp/README.md

-Hi Dear,
+Dear,

-This is a web based application for Onwelo Client assignment.
+This is a web based application for Onwelo client assignment.
-I have following information to undertsnad the reader for this application.
+I have mentioned below information to undertsnad this application.

-No database connection.
+No database.
 Only using followings json file to store/update the information.
    1. Candidates.json (to capture the candidate information)
    2. Voters.json (to capture the voters information)
    3. Votes.json (to capture the voting information)